Keksuccino/docs_fancymenu/docs/elements.md

     *   **Custom Appearance:** Fully customizable textures for normal, hovered, and inactive states.
 Supports transparent backgrounds, nine-slicing, custom label colors, hover label colors, label scale, label shadow toggles and button icon textures.
     *   **Sounds:** Custom click, hover and unhover sounds.
     *   **Template Mode:** Can act as a template to apply its appearance and properties to all other Vanilla or modded buttons in the menu, ensuring a consistent look.
 Read more at the [Button & Slider Templates](https://docs.fancymenu.net/en/button-slider-templates) page.
+    *   **Automated Vanilla/Mod Widget Clicks:** Existing Vanilla and mod widgets have an **Automated Clicks** property that can invoke their original click behavior a chosen number of times when the screen loads.
+See [Vanilla Elements](./vanilla-elements#automated-clicks) for details.

 ## Slider
 A slider that users can drag to select a value from a list or a range.
 It can execute actions whenever its value changes.